 Now let's see the effect of the above update statement in our internal table, with the same select statement executed above.

 SELECT * FROM CHANGETABLE (CHANGES products, 1) as CT ORDER BY SYS_CHANGE_VERSION;

 In the snapshot above, we can see that SYS_CHANGE_VERSION which is maintaining the counter incremented for the id 10 along with U Char for the SYS_CHANGE_OPERATION column denoting that the last operation on the row was an update statement, and SYS_CHANGE_COLUMNS contains the binary value for the columns modified.
 Notice that the above select statement is a little different than the previous select statement we used in the Insert part.
-Along with the table name in the CHANGES sub-clause we also provided 1 as a literal value which was my current version counter prior to the update operation.
+Along with the table name in the CHANGES sub-clause we also provided 1 as a literal value which was my current version counter before the update operation.
 Mentioning it in the select query from the changetable, we get the record of the modification made after the last version mentioned.
-Even though the product id 11 has been updated twice, we only can get the record of the most recent modification made to the row.
+Even though product id 11 has been updated twice, we only can get the record of the most recent modification made to the row.
 It doesn't provide the history of data changes made.
 Now let's see how a delete operation is recorded in the Changetable internal table.

 Now, let's delete the product having id 11 from the products table, by executing the below delete statement.
 Before that, you can check the current version, which we use to query changetable later.
 My current counter value is 4.

 Now let's query the changetable and see the records reflecting our delete operation